article background

 What credit score do I need for an energy plan?

-Credit history checks are used to determine a particular customer’s suitability for a market contract – so even if you do fail a credit check, you have options.
-If you’re looking to change plans with your current energy provider or you are moving into a premise and looking to use the same retailer that serviced the property before you moved in, they’re legally obliged to give you access to a standing offer, regardless of your credit score.
+Credit history checks are used to determine a particular customer’s suitability for a market contract – so the good news is that even if you do fail a credit check, you have options.
+If you want to change plans with your current energy provider, or you’re moving and looking to use the same retailer that serviced the property previously, that same retailer is legally obliged to give you access to a standing offer, regardless of your credit score.

-However, if you’re intending to switch energy providers, particularly when moving home, and fail a credit check, the new provider can choose to turn you away, no matter if it’s a market or standing offer you’re after.
+However, if you’re intending to switch energy providers and fail a credit check, the new provider can choose to turn you away, no matter if it’s a market or standing offer you’re after.
 In this case, the retailer will usually advise that you contact your energy distributor (the network responsible for your supply) instead, as it can inform you which retailer is obligated to offer you a standing offer in its place.

-What credit score do I need for an energy plan?
-These days, you’d be hard pressed to find an electricity/gas retailer that doesn’t conduct a credit check when taking on new customers.
-There’s a misconception that large companies like AGL, Origin and EnergyAustralia don’t take the time to credit check each new account, but the reality is that even the big three will have a look at your credit score as part of the sign up process.
+The vast majority of electricity/gas retailers will still conduct a credit check when taking on new customers.
+There’s a misconception that large companies like AGL, Origin and EnergyAustralia don’t take the time to credit check each new account, but the reality is that even the big three will have a look at your credit score as part of the sign-up process.

-That being said, it’s unlikely your energy provider is monitoring your credit long term, so if you’re simply switching plans it may not be worth your provider’s time and expense to assess your creditworthiness.
+That being said, it’s unlikely your energy provider is monitoring your credit long-term.
+If you’re simply switching plans, it may not be worth your provider’s time and expense to assess your creditworthiness.

 Of course, don’t just assume that your retailer won’t look into your credit history.
 If you have any concerns about a credit check, then ask the retailer about it before making any moves.